-Not many people know that you can eat selenium for hair loss prevention, but in fact, you can.
-Selenium is a mineral and trace element that is a major nutrient and helps the body fight diseases such as cancer.
-It has tons of benefits, since it is also an antioxidant and plays its role in keeping the metabolic functions of the body.
-Additionally, it helps several organs function as they should.
-It is also needed for healthy hair growth and the healing of wounds, burns and other injuries of the skin.
-Below we will look closer at how selenium really works in regards to hair growth.
+Selenium is a major nutrient that helps the body fight diseases.
+It has tons of benefits, since it is also an antioxidant and plays a role in keeping the metabolic functions of the body.
+Additionally, it helps support healthy function of several organs.
+Selenium is also needed for healthy hair growth.
+Below, we’ll look closer at how selenium really works in regard to growing your hair.

-No worries, we will explain.
-Enzymes are molecules, used for different chemical reactions of the body.
+No worries, we’ll explain: Enzymes are molecules, used for different chemical reactions of the body.
 Many enzymes use selenium to do their work for them, which makes them more reactive.
 Some enzymes help the body clean itself from free radicals.
 These guys are very harmful to the healthy growth of hair and skin cells of the body since they play a major factor in premature aging and weaker hair follicles.
-Selenium works for healthy hair growth and prevents hair loss, by killing free radicals.
+Selenium works for healthy hair growth by killing free radicals.

 Selenium is more concentrated in the thyroid than in our other organs and is important for the proper functioning of our thyroid hormone.
-And this hormone in turn plays a huge role in regulating hair loss in patients suffering from the type of hair loss that occurs in patches.
+This hormone in turn plays a huge role in regulating hair loss in patients suffering from the type of hair loss that occurs in patches.

-Selenium also activates an enzyme that is important for the regeneration of important antioxidants in the body, such as vitamin C. These further promote hair growth and hair regrowth by killing harmful free radicals.
-The enzyme also regulates cells’ growth and health, something that has made researchers interested in whether it could be used to treat immune system diseases or be used in cancer treatment.
+Selenium also activates an enzyme important for the regeneration of important antioxidants in the body, such as vitamin C. These further promote hair growth and hair regrowth by killing harmful free radicals.
+The enzyme also regulates cells growth and health, something that has made researchers interested in whether it could be used to treat immune system diseases or be used in cancer treatment.